hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	T<B> FMap<A, B>(Func<A, B> f, T<A> a);
 }
 {% endhighlight %}
 Nothing special is here, it describes a function which takes a wrapped into T unwraps it and applies function f to unwrapped value after that it wraps B result int T thats all.
 Everything is ok, but we can't write this code in C#.
 C# doesn't support using of type variable T as type constructor.
 I don't want to describe whole problem here and better way to understand this restriction is to copy interface defenition into IDE and play with it.
 It is a good puzzle.
 Lets try to anylyze that problem and solve it step by step.
 Why do we need type T here?
 We need it to add a constraint to input and output of FMap function.
 Whey should be the same wrapper type over different wrapped types.
-It guars us from incorrect implementations which takes Check<A> and returns List<T>.
+It guards us from incorrect implementations which takes Check<AType> and returns List<BType>.
 So we need to mark generic type by some other non generic typeHow can we do that.
 It is simple.
 {% highlight csharp %}
 public abstract class Wrapper
 {